ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 and they support storing the keys in an encrypted fashion (see :ref:`totp-context-usage` below).

-For cases where a python dictionary is more useful than a json string, the :meth:`BaseOTP.to_dict` method returns a python dict identical to parsing the output of :meth:`BaseOTP.to_json`.
+For cases where a python dictionary is more useful than a json string, the :meth:`TOTP.to_dict` method returns a python dict identical to parsing the output of :meth:`TOTP.to_json`.
 This value can be reconstructed via :func:`from_json`, which will autodetect whether the input is a dictionary vs string.

 .. seealso::

-    For more details, see the :meth:`~passlib.totp.BaseOTP.from_json` constructor, and the :meth:`~passlib.totp.BaseOTP.to_json` method;
+    For more details, see the :meth:`~passlib.totp.TOTP.from_json` constructor, and the :meth:`~passlib.totp.TOTP.to_json` method;
     as well as the stateful usage & OTPContext usage tutorials below.

 Generating Tokens